babel/website/_posts/2016-12-06-the-state-of-babel.md

 - Should we create a codemod for Stage X proposals at the same time as creating the actual transform?
 - [Private Fields](https://github.com/babel/babel/issues/4408)
 - [Decorators Proposal](https://github.com/babel/babel/issues/2645)

+> Check out [thefeedbackloop.xyz](https://thefeedbackloop.xyz/tc39-november-2016-day-1/) for more info on TC39!

 ### Maintaining other ecosystem plugins: JSX/Flow